DataBiosphere/consent/migration/README.md

 ```
 brew install pgloader
 ```
-Spin up a local copy of the database using this [compose file](postgres-migrate.yaml) with appropriate secret values set up correctly.
+Spin up a local copy of the database using this [compose file](postgres-migrate-local.yaml) with appropriate secret values set up correctly.
 ```shell script
 docker-compose -f postgres.yaml up
 ```

-Run the migration on a local database using this [commands file](commands.txt):
+Then run pgloader using this [commands file](commands.txt) updated to include passwords appropriate to the local environment:
 ```
 pgloader commands.txt
 LOG pgloader version "3.6.1"